-Your myGov account will show you a statement of your HELP debt and what your repayments have been.
-If you do not have a myGov account, you can set one up following the instructions at www.my.gov.au.
+Your myGov account will show you a consolidated total of your HELP debt and what your repayments have been.
+If you don't have a myGov account, you can set one up following the instructions at www.my.gov.au.
 You can then call the ATO on 13 28 61 to assist you with linking the 'ATO online services' to your myGov account so you can view your ATO account balances, for example, your HELP debt and superannuation accounts.